-- if the Critical Illness Cover is payable as a lump sum, 25% of the amount of cover you have at the date the person covered meets one of our additional conditions definitions, - if the Critical Illness Cover is payable as regular payments, 25% of the amount of cover you have at the date the person covered meets one of our additional conditions definitions, multiplied by the remaining number of full years left of the term of the cover, or - £25,000.
+if the Critical Illness Cover is payable as a lump sum, 50% of the amount of cover you have at the date the person covered meets one of our additional conditions definitions,

+- if the Critical Illness Cover is payable as regular payments, 50% of the amount of cover you have at the date the person covered meets one of our additional conditions definitions, multiplied by the remaining number of full years left of the term of the cover, or - £30,000.

-If the claim is for pregnancy complications, we'll pay £5,000 per pregnancy unless the claim is because of foetal death in utero, neo-natal death or still birth as defined on page 47, in which case we'll pay £5,000 per foetus or child.
+If the claim is for pregnancy complications, we'll pay £5,000 per pregnancy unless the claim is because of foetal death in utero or still birth as defined on page 49.